fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 8`, we pass the local variable `animal` (which still references the string object `'dog'`) to the `puts` method, which will output the string object `'dog'` and return `nil` (since `puts` always returns `nil`).

-*What does the following code return?
+*12) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?
 What are `a` and `b`?*
 ```
 a = ​"hi there"
 b = a